djiordhan/BitChannelsSteganography/README.md

-# BitChannelsSteganography
+# BitChannelsSteganography 2011

-Our thesis project in College 2011.
+This is our college thesis project.

-What it does, it hides an image file to 8 other images.
-The algorithm behind this is it grabs the RGB of the image to be hidden and distribute this value to RGBs of the 8 other images.
+It hides an image file to 8 other images.
+The algorithm is it grabs the RGB of the image that needs to be hidden and distribute this values to RGBs of the 8 other images.

 This is uploaded to GitHub for portfolio purposes.